Elections in New Jersey: Recent trends

 In national elections, New Jersey has recently leaned towards the national Democratic Party.
 For much of the 20th century, New Jersey was one of the most Republican states in the Northeast.
-It supported Republican presidential candidates from 1900 to 1988 all but seven times, in 1912, Franklin Roosevelt's four wins in 1932, 1936, 1940, and 1944, as well as 1960 and 1964.
+It supported Republican presidential candidates from 1896 to 1988 all but seven times: 1912, Franklin Roosevelt's four wins in 1932, 1936, 1940, and 1944, as well as 1960 and 1964.
 It gave comfortable margins of victory to the Republican candidate in the close elections of 1948, 1968, and 1976.

 However, the brand of Republicanism in New Jersey has historically been a moderate one.
 As the national party tilted more to the right, the state's voters became more willing to support Democrats at the national level.
 This culminated in 1992, when Bill Clinton narrowly carried the state, becoming the first Democrat to win it since 1964.
-Since then, Democrats have always carried the state, and the only relatively close presidential race since was in 2004, when Democrat John Kerry defeated George W. Bush in New Jersey by a margin of about seven percentage points.
+Since then, Democrats have always carried the state with the only relatively close presidential elections being 2004 and 2024, decided by 7 and 6 points, respectively.
 Clinton won it handily in 1996, and Al Gore won it almost as easily in 2000.
 In the 2008 and 2012 presidential elections, Democrat Barack Obama carried the state by more than 15 percentage points.
-Hillary Clinton won it by over 14 points in 2016 and in the 2020 election, Joe Biden won the state by 17 points.
-Indeed, the 2004 election is the only election in recent years where the race hasn't been called for the Democrats soon after the polls closed.
-As a result, at the presidential level, New Jersey is now considered part of the solid bloc of blue states in the Northeast referred to as the "blue wall".
+Hillary Clinton won it by over 14 points in 2016 and in the 2020 election, Joe Biden won the state by 16 points.
+Indeed, the 2004 and 2024 elections are the only elections in recent years where the race hasn't been called for the Democrats soon after the polls closed.
+As a result, at the presidential level, New Jersey is now considered part of the solid bloc of Democratic states in the Northeast referred to as the "blue wall".

 The most recent victory by a Republican in a U.S. Senate race in the state was Clifford P. Case's reelection in 1972.
 Only Hawaii has had a longer period of exclusive Democratic victories in U.S. Senate races.
 The last Republican to hold a Senate seat from New Jersey was Jeffrey Chiesa, who was appointed a U.S. Senator by Governor Chris Christie in 2013 after Democrat Frank Lautenberg died in office.
 Chiesa served four months in office and did not seek election in his own right.

-After Thomas Kean won the biggest victory for a gubernatorial race in New Jersey in 1985, no Republican ever won 50 percent of the vote in a New Jersey election for three decades until Chris Christie was re-elected in 2013 with 60% of the vote.
-Christine Todd Whitman was elected governor with 49 percent of the vote in 1993 and with 47 percent in 1997.
+After George H.W.
+Bush won the last Republican presidential victory in New Jersey in 1988, only one Republican has ever won more than 50% of the vote in any statewide New Jersey election, that being Chris Christie who was re-elected as governor in 2013 with 60% of the vote.
 As New Jersey is split almost down the middle between the New York City and Philadelphia television markets, advertising budgets for statewide elections are among the most expensive in the country.